-MAOIs and Blood Pressure
+MAOIs – Blood pressure

 TCAs can also be monitored by observing the BP drop, but blood levels are also easy and useful.
-The most recent review of the pharmacology of TCAs is my paper in the British Journal Pharmacology (3) which is available free over the Internet
+The most recent review of the pharmacology of TCAs is my paper in the British Journal Pharmacology which is available free over the Internet

 That is the course that I would follow when seeing somebody as an outpatient, but if someone was in hospital and more seriously ill then it might well be reasonable to increase the dose more rapidly, unless the patient (especially if elderly) was so faint that they were in danger of injury from falling.

-It is of course important to realise that one can increase the dose rather more slowly if, for various different reasons, this seems appropriate.
+One can increase the dose rather more slowly if, for various different reasons, this seems appropriate.
 How quickly the dose is increased is most logically decided by the severity of the symptoms, the timeframe over which improvement is desirable, and the attitude taken towards risks and side effects.
 Some people prefer to adopt the attitude of “slow and steady wins the race”, others veer more towards the approach of “nothing ventured nothing gained”.
 It is a personal choice.
 One point worth noting is that generally speaking side-effects do tend to get less as the body becomes accustomed to a given dose of the drug.
 That is well illustrated by the way the blood pressure drop gets less over a period of a week or two.

 Figure 1.
 Orthostatic blood pressure changes on Parnate